sbagh/distractionComabterExtension/README.md

 # distractionComabterExtension
- Chrome extension to detect you endlessly scrolling different websites and snap you out of it (stop the dopamine algos!)
+ Chrome extension to detect if you are endlessly scrolling different websites and snap you out of it (stop the dopamine algos!)

 It will consist of multiple subsystems: